Baby Registry for Outdoor Parents

 I would highly recommend both the Thule Chariot Cross and Thule Chariot Lite.
 If you would like to upgrade to the Sport (recently made available for purchase in the US) then it has a few more bells and whistles like a braking system.

 If you do plan to make a Thule Chariot multi-sport trailer your primary stroller you will need to purchase the Thule Infant Sling.
 The infant sling is for babies 1 - 10 months.
 The Thule Chariot will not be compatible with car seats.
-Learn more about multi-sport trailers in this article.
 You can also check out Burley’s multi-sport trailers.
-However, I do believe the Thule Chariot makes for the best stroller if this piece of gear is really going to be your primary and only stroller.
+However, Burley’s multi-sport trailers do not support young infnats well.
+Likely you would need an additional stroller for those first several months.

 Other accessories for your Thule Chariot: